Főnix Aréna

 Főnix Arena (until 2021 Főnix Hall, Főnix Csarnok) is a multi-purpose arena in Debrecen, Hungary.
-Főnix Aréna holds 8,500 people and opened in 2002.
+The arena holds 8,500 people and opened in 2002.
 It hosted the 2002 World Artistic Gymnastics Championships.
 The arena was named after the Phoenix, a mythical firebird which is the symbol of Debrecen.
 Főnix Aréna is the third largest arena in Hungary, and the largest outside Budapest.

 Background

 Főnix Hall is located in Debrecen, which is the second largest city of Hungary, in a pleasant environment: close to the Nagyerdő area, near Road 4, along the thoroughfare to Košice called Kassai út.
 Entering the building through the main entrance, one immediately find itself in the arena space.
 Along one of the longitudinal sides of the amphitheater, there are locker rooms and service facilities for the athletes, while the other side is actually a multifunctional area that can be freely divided with the help of relocatable partition walls.
 In the city, the demand had long been in the air for a state-of-the-art convention hall/arena with a larger than average seating capacity.
 The final impulse was provided by the possibility of acting as the host for the 2002 World Championship in Gymnastics.
 In fact, the plans for an already existing sports hall from the city of Tallinn (Estonia) were adapted to suit the local circumstances.
 The construction of Főnix Hall was completed in eight months.